Insulin Resistance Weight Loss

-Weight loss is much more than input versus output, as there are additional factors that can impede results.
-In fact, hormones playing a prominent and active role in metabolic functioning can stop working as efficiently.
+Weight loss is much more than input versus output, as there are additional factors that can impede on results.
+In fact, hormones play a prominent and active role in metabolic functioning.
+If left unbalanced, hormones can stop working as efficiently.

-Luckily, Dr. Caroline Cederquist, weight loss physician and founder of bistroMD, has created a diet for insulin resistance to not only lose the weight, but to keep it off for good!
+Luckily, Dr. Caroline Cederquist, weight loss physician and founder of bistroMD, has created a diet for insulin resistance.
+Not only does it lead to weight loss, but keeps it off for good!

-Living a sedentary lifestyle and not getting enough physical activity increases the risk of insulin resistance and prediabetes.
+• Physical inactivity: Living a sedentary lifestyle and not getting enough physical activity increases the risk of insulin resistance and prediabetes.
 Regular physical activity helps the body utilize glucose and regulate blood sugars.

 Additional risk factors for insulin resistance include:

 • African American, Alaska Native, American Indian, Asian American, Hispanic/Latino, Native Hawaiian, or Pacific Islander American ethnicity

 • History of various health conditions, including gestational diabetes, high blood pressure and cholesterol, polycystic ovary syndrome (PCOS), and sleep apnea

 • Hormonal disorders, including Cushing's syndrome and acromegaly

 • Certain medications such as antipsychotics and steroids

 Signs of insulin resistance are not always noticed.
 However, one may experience the following: